 Training supplies as outlined in your handouts.

-If you have not attended classes at Scratch and Sniff Canine Services, please review the above prerequisite behaviours and contact the office to arrange for a free assessment, and view the free Orientation Webinar prior to starting class.
+If you have not attended classes at Scratch and Sniff Canine Services, please review the above prerequisite behaviours and contact the office, and view the free Orientation Webinar prior to starting class.

 Marc Bekoff is Professor Emeritus of Ecology and Evolutionary Biology at the University of Colorado and an animal rights advocate.
 He’s a high profile ethologist who uses his position of influence to better the lives of animals: captive, domestic, and wild.
 Bekoff was invited to present at the Professional Animal Behaviourists Association conference a couple years ago.
 In one of his excellent lectures he addressed the subject of animal rights and welfare, a topic in line with the theme of the conference that year.
 He was advocating a vegan diet for his dogs in the name of the welfare of those herbivores that could have ended up dead and in the dogs’ bowls.
 In the Q&A I asked him what might be used as a primary reinforcer, and particularly how to pursue counter conditioning, if we are not to use animal products in training.
 His suggestions involved cantaloupe and crackers.

 His name is Pavlov.
 Ivan Pavlov.
 And he’s watching you…